Reactions to the death of Elizabeth II: Social media

-Some parts of Black Twitter celebrated her death due to Britain's history of colonialism in Africa such as their involvement in the Atlantic Slave Trade and the Scramble for Africa.
+Some parts of Black Twitter celebrated her death due to Britain's history of colonialism in Africa such as their involvement in the Atlantic slave trade and the Scramble for Africa.
 Although these events took place long before Elizabeth II took the throne, some social media comments described her as a symbol of the British empire.

 Carnegie Mellon University linguistics professor Uju Anya tweeted, "I heard the chief monarch of a thieving and raping genocidal empire is finally dying.
 May her pain be excruciating."
-Anya further stated that her family was persecuted during the Nigerian-Biafran War, which she described as a "genocide ... directly supported and facilitated by the British government then headed by the monarch Queen Elizabeth II."
+Anya further stated that her family was persecuted during the Nigerian Civil War, which she described as a "genocide ... directly supported and facilitated by the British government then headed by the monarch Queen Elizabeth II."
 The Tweet provoked significant controversy, with the university disavowing her statement and other prominent people, including Amazon founder and major CMU donor Jeff Bezos, sharply criticising Anya.
 Within hours, the post was deleted by Twitter, which stated that it had violated the company's rules.

 Kenyan-American poet and academic Mũkoma wa Ngũgĩ, who also cited persecution of his family in the Mau Mau rebellion, wrote on Twitter, "If the queen had apologized for slavery, colonialism and neocolonialism and urged the crown to offer reparations for the millions of lives taken in her/their names, then perhaps I would do the human thing and feel bad.
 As a Kenyan, I feel nothing.
 This theater is absurd."
 Mũkoma later said that with her death, there needs to be a "dismantling" of the Commonwealth and a "real reckoning with colonial abuses".

 Numerous corporate brands were mocked for social media tributes to the Queen that were seen by users as strange or unnecessary.
-The Twitter accounts for the West End musicals Hamilton and Les Misérables — both of which depict republican revolutions — posted statements of condolence.
-The Les Misérables account later deleted its post of condolences following negative social media replies.
+The Twitter accounts for the West End musicals Hamilton and Les Misérables—both of which depict republican revolutions—posted statements of condolence, with the latter account later deleting its post following negative feedback.